RichardBradley/liquibase.github.com/documentation/execute_shell_command.md

 # Execute Shell Command #

 Executes a system command.
-Because this refactoring doesn't generate SQL like most, using LiquiBase commands such as migrateSQL may not work as expected. **Therefore, if at all possible use refactorings that generate SQL.**
+Because this refactoring doesn't generate SQL like most, using Liquibase commands such as migrateSQL may not work as expected. **Therefore, if at all possible use refactorings that generate SQL.**

 ## Sample ##